-- Users of the PROFILER Stage can establish wet/dry/dry/wet leveraging both SEND outputs and still have their MONITOR OUPUT free for other purposes! - Please ensure that the virtual guitar cabinet is not switched off ("Monitor Cab Off" not engaged). - If you want to control the volume of this setup, then link all participating volumes to the MASTER VOLUME knob with the "Link" soft buttons described above ("Output Volume Link"). - Users of PROFILER Head, PowerHead, Rack, and PowerRack can set up a stereo output that is separate from the MAIN OUTPUT, and that can be controlled individually: activate "Monitor Stereo" and set Monitor Output Source to "Master Stereo".
+Users of the PROFILER Stage can still use the SEND 1 for other applications.

+- Please ensure that the virtual guitar cabinet is not switched off ("Monitor Cab Off" not engaged). - If you want to control the volume of this setup, then link all participating volumes to the MASTER VOLUME knob with the "Link" soft buttons described above ("Output Volume Link").

+Users of PROFILER Head, PowerHead, Rack, and PowerRack can set up a stereo output that is separate from the MAIN OUTPUT, and that can be controlled individually: activate "Monitor Stereo" and set Monitor Output Source to "Master Stereo".
 Link MONITOR OUTPUT to the MASTER VOLUME knob, and unlink Main (Output) Volume.
 Now you have a stereo monitor signal, controllable by the MASTER VOLUME knob, independent from the MAIN OUTPUT, which goes to the main mixing desk.